Superior Oblique Palsy

 What is a fourth nerve palsy?

-The fourth cranial nerve innervates the superior oblique muscle, so weakness of the nerve is also known as superior oblique palsy.
+The fourth cranial nerve (Trochlear Nerve) innervates the superior oblique muscle, so weakness of the nerve is also known as superior oblique palsy.
 Weakness of the superior oblique muscle causes a combination of vertical, horizontal and torsional misalignment of the eyes.
+Naturally, because as mentioned this muscle is responsible for three types of eye movements.
 The vertical misalignment is typically the most noticeable feature.
 Palsy refers to a complete weakness of a muscle while a paresis is a partial weakness.
-This condition is usually unilateral (one eye) but can be bilateral (both eyes).
+It is said that Superior Oblique Palsy ( SOP) is bilateral unless proved otherwise.

 Does superior oblique palsy cause double vision (diplopia)?